 In a few years, ride-sharing has become one of the most popular ways to commute in North Carolina and countrywide.
-And why not, it is economical, feasible, and convenient.
-Research shows that thousands of people rely on ride-sharing services such as Lyft and Uber to get to work, do last minute shopping, or go back home after an outing.
+And why not?
+It's economical, feasible, and convenient.

 Did you know that, according to the Insurance Institute for Highway Safety (IIHS), car drivers are at a higher risk of getting into accidents during the summer season than any other time of the year?
 Moreover, June, July, and August are the peak months for car accidents, also known as the 100 deadliest days of summer.
 Let’s take a look at the statistics before discussing the top reasons why accidents increase during summertime.